-Our second general interest chapter tracks another active year of mergers and acquisitions after a brief decline following the financial crisis.
-This chapter, which addresses employment issues in cross-border corporate transactions, along with the relevant country-specific chapters, will aid practitioners and human resources professionals in conducting due diligence and providing other employment-related support in connection with cross-border M&A deals.
+Our first general interest chapter continues to track the variety of employment-related issues that arise during cross-border merger and acquisition transactions.
+After a brief decline following the global financial crisis, mergers and acquisitions remain active.
+This chapter, along with the relevant country-specific chapters, will aid practitioners and human resources professionals who conduct due diligence and provide other employment-related support in connection with cross-border corporate M&A deals.